INDEX and MATCH with multiple criteria

 To lookup values with INDEX and MATCH, using multiple criteria, you can use an array formula.
 In the example shown, the formula in H8 is:

 Normally, an INDEX MATCH formula is configured with MATCH set to look through a one-column range and provide a match based on given criteria.
 Without concatenating values in a helper column, or in the formula itself, there's no way to supply more than one criteria.

 This formula works around this limitation by using boolean logic to create an array of ones and zeros to represent rows matching all 3 criteria, then using MATCH to match the first 1 found.
 The temporary array of ones and zeros is generated with this snippet:

-Here we compare the item H5 against all items, the size in H6 against all sizes, and the color in H7 against all colors.
-The initial result is three arrays of TRUE FALSE results like this:
+Here we compare the item in H5 against all items, the size in H6 against all sizes, and the color in H7 against all colors.
+The initial result is three arrays of TRUE/FALSE results like this: